baiyueh/PANINIpy/Documentation/Papers/hub_identification.rst

     \mathcal{L}^{(\text{CMm})}(V_h) = \log NM + \log \binom{N}{h} + \log \binom{M_h + h - 1}{h - 1} + \sum_{i \in V_h} \log \binom{N}{k_i} + \log \left(\frac{(N - h)N}{M - M_h}\right) \tag{4}
     \]

-This method optimizes the Minimum Description Length (MDL) objective for identifying hub nodes in networks.

-# Network-hubs
-MDL algorithm for classifying hub nodes in networks.

-The "hubs" function in functions.py inputs either an edgelist or a degree list for a network and returns the hub nodes, their degrees, and the corresponding description length/compression ratio for the methods described in the paper below.

-If you use this algorithm in your work please cite:

-A. Kirkley, Identifying hubs in directed networks.
-Physical Review E 109, 034310 (2024).

 Network Hubs